 Pricing & Policies

 Create a professional impression by using a page to outline your rates and teaching policies.

 Some things to consider for this page:

-Using the no-commission store feature, you can add lesson packages and accept payment via Paypal or a credit card.
-This could include one-time lessons over Skype, special workshops, or costs for weekly lessons.
+Using the no-commission store feature, you can add lesson packages and accept payment via PayPal or credit card.
+This could include one-time lessons over Skype, special workshops, or deposits for lessons.

 A clear Contact page is a great way to encourage people to get in touch for more information about your music school or private studio.
 Think about including your phone number here for people who want to discuss details over the phone.

 Include your physical address as well.
 You could even add an HTML feature to embed a Google Map of your location, making it clear where you are in the city.

 Make your music teacher website stand out with a clean template, interesting imagery, and organized content.
 You’ll attract more students, and be well-equipped to inform them of what you have to offer.
 Be sure to check out these music teacher websites for some inspiration!

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.